-Many systems come with a default browser the most common being Google Chrome, Safari and Internet Explorer.
-These browsers run on different algorithms and often produce different information, and because of this, it’s recommended to have more than one browser installed.
-Choosing the best browser depends on how you explore the web and what system you have.
+Being that many operating systems come with a default browser, you may wish to explore your options.
+In that case, the most common browsers are Google Chrome, Mozilla Firefox, Internet Explorer, and the Edge Browser.
+Since each browser uses a unique search network, it can be beneficial to have more than one browser.
+Above all, choosing the best browser depends on how you explore the web and what system you have.
 Some web browsers work better on specific operating systems better than others.

 Safari is the default browser for Mac and iOS devices.
 Safari offers featured additions like “Siri” Apple’s vocal search assistant and “Reader View” that simplifies a webpage making it easier to read.